MLNdlovu/VOICE-ASSISSTANT-CALENDAR/README.md

 MIT License

 ---
 For more details, see the documentation in the `docs/` folder and the code comments in each module.

+## How to highlight this on GitHub
+- Add the above text to your README so it appears on the project homepage.
+- Add repository topics: accessibility, blind, visually-impaired, disability, voice-assistant, calendar.
+- Set the repo description to mention accessibility and blind/visually-impaired target audience.
+For more details, see the documentation in the `docs/` folder and the code comments in each module.